Crispy Roasted Brussels Sprouts

 Prep the Brussels Sprouts

-Trim the ends and remove any outer leaves that look tough or damaged.
-Slice the sprouts in half lengthwise.
+Trim the ends and remove any tough or damaged outer leaves.
+Then, slice the sprouts in half lengthwise.

 Season